 8. Cosmetic Surgery

-If you intend to have another child, you should wait until you are done having children before considering surgery.
-Certain breast surgical procedures can make future breastfeeding virtually impossible.
-Furthermore, even after surgery, future pregnancies will cause changes in the breast tissue.
+If you plan to have more children, you should wait until after you are finished childbearing before considering surgery.
+Certain breast procedures may make future breastfeeding nearly impossible.
+Furthermore, even after an operation, subsequent pregnancies will still cause changes to the breast tissue.

 Final Words